andersonms1/clube-back/front/README.md

-# Club Equindim Task Manager Frontend
+# Club  Task Manager Frontend

-A Vue.js frontend for the Club Equindim Task Manager application.
+A Vue.js frontend for the Club Task Manager application.

 ## Features